 Natural Alternatives Without Apoquel

-Here are 5 natural alternatives to apoquel for dogs you can try, that won’t cause the Apoquel side effects:
+Here are 5 natural alternatives to apoquel for dogs you can try, that won’t cause the most common side effects:

 1. Topical Solutions

-Use a topical product that works to calm the source of the itchy skin and inflammation.
-Dogs have 10 times more mast cells on their skin than people do.
+Use a topical product that works to calm the source of the itchy skin and skin inflammation.
+Your dog’s skin has 10 times more mast cells than humans do on their skin.
 So it’s no surprise they’re constantly scratching … but scratching increases the intensity of the itching, because it activates more mast cells.
 When your mother told you that the more you scratched that mosquito bite, the more it would itch … she was spot on!

 So if you can nip the first itchy spot in the bud, you’re way ahead of the game.
 Itching begets scratching and if we can handle the first set of itches we may win the battle.